Skip to content

 While both will route the payment to the channel most likely to successfully process the transaction, each option occurs at different points of the transaction flow.
 Strategically, smart payment routing technology should include cascading payments.

-Banks and credit card issuers follow a complex system to detect and reduce fraudulent transactions.
-Abnormal purchasing behavior may trigger a red flag, including:
+Banks and credit card issuers follow a complex system with each transaction to detect and reduce fraudulent transactions.
+Abnormal purchasing behavior may trigger a red flag and decline the transaction, including:

-Cascading systems search for a path that successfully processes these perfectly valid transactions.
-They automatically search for the gateway or flow with the highest success rate for the currency, region, or business type involved in the transaction.
+Cascading systems recognize failed transactions and search for a path that successfully processes any perfectly valid transactions.
+The system automatically searches for the gateway or flow with the highest success rate for the currency, region, or business type involved in the transaction.

 There are several reasons to consider using cascading payments at your organization.